-Alternatively take one of many transport options that go along Marshala Biriuzova Street (Маршала Бірюзова вулиця) (e.g. Bus #20, 44, 51 or 56; Trolleybus #4 or 5; or Marshutka 41, 54, 57, 61 or 62) and get off at this point (49°35′59.45″N 34°30′11.11″E) and walk down Petra Yurchenka Street (Петра Юрченка вулиця) – you’ll see a small memorial featuring an airplane propeller on the street corner.
-Walk straight down the road for about 500 metres and at the end of it you’ll see the gates to the military base.
-On the way you’ll pass a monument to the heroes of the ‘Heavy Bomber Aviation Division’ in the form of a jet fighter.
+Alternatively take one of many transport options that go along Marshala Biriuzova Street (Маршала Бірюзова вулиця) (e.g. Bus #20, 44, 51 or 56; Trolleybus #4 or 5; or Marshrutka 41, 54, 57, 61 or 62) and get off at this point (49°35′59.45″N 34°30′11.11″E) and walk down Petra Yurchenka Street (Петра Юрченка вулиця) – you’ll see a small memorial featuring an aeroplane propeller on the street corner.
+Walk straight down the road for about 500 metres and at the end of it, you’ll see the gates to the military base.
+On the way, you’ll pass a monument to the heroes of the ‘Heavy Bomber Aviation Division’ in the form of a jet fighter.

 A bit of aeronautical street art en route to the airbase

 Entrance fees for the Long Range Aviation Museum